How to Use the Essential Sound Panel for Music in Premiere Pro

 Duration

 Duration is useful if you have a slightly longer music clip than video clip, and you want the music to end with the video.
-Duration essentially increases the of the music and then shifts the pitch , and those two processes do not sound great when used in the extreme.
+Duration essentially increases the speed of the music and then shifts the pitch , and those two processes do not sound great when used in the extreme.

-If you need to make larger adjustments to the audio, just trim the track and do a fade-out with a of keyframes, or do your adjustment in Audition where you can remix music in an incredibly seamless .
+If you need to make larger adjustments to the audio, just trim the track and do a -out with a of keyframes, or do your adjustment in Audition where you can remix music in an incredibly seamless .
 The Essential Sound panel in Audition offers a Duration option that does a rather advanced analysis of the music and determines where to make edits.

 Ducking